-One of the most frequently asked questions after hair transplantation operations is about wearing hat after hair transplant.
+One of the most frequently asked questions after hair transplantation operations is about wearing a hat after a hair transplant.
 Does wearing a hat damage the scalp?

 Men and women often seek surgical hair loss treatments without giving too much thought to the recovery phase.
 It is quite normal to feel embarrassed or uncomfortable right after hair transplant surgery.
 So, if you wish to avoid unwanted attention or unpleasant questions, is it safe to cover your head?
-Actually the question of “Can i wear a hat after hair transplant surgery”‘s answer is very clear.
+The question “Can I wear a hat after hair transplant surgery”‘s answer is very clear.
 It is not safe.

 The Process of Recovery

 It takes about 7 to 10 days for the grafts to fully attach to their new places after FUE and FUE subset hair transplantation treatment or hair restoration surgery.
 It is vital to avoid manipulating or compressing the grafts until they reach their permanency.
 Because wearing a hat can compress, displace or dislodge the grafts, which may prevent achieving the intended results.
 So the specific answer to “Can you wear a hat after a hair transplant?” is not until you recover.

 How Soon After Hair Transplant Can I Wear a Hat?

 You can simply wear a hat once the grafts have become a permanent part of your scalp.
 Different surgeons have different protocols, though the average is between 7 and 10 days.
 Some hair transplant specialists recommend waiting up to 3 weeks without wearing a hat to allow the grafts to be fully fixed.
 You should follow your doctor’s advice because it will differ depending on the approach performed.
 So It is recommendable that you would wait according to your doctor’s instructions until you wear a hat or a cap after a hair transplant.

 Why Patients May Want to Wearing a Hat After Hair Transplant